adamdecaf/cert-manage/README.md

 ## Install

+There's no released versions yet, but to use `cert-manage` you can pull down the source code and build with `make build`.
+There are no external packages pulled in.

-You can download prebuilt binaries [on the releases tab](https://github.com/adamdecaf/cert-manage/releases) or compile the source after a `go get` of the repo.
+~~You can download prebuilt binaries [on the releases tab](https://github.com/adamdecaf/cert-manage/releases) or compile the source after a `go get` of the repo.~~

 #### Platforms